melpst/parking-calculator/README.md

 ```

 ### DELETE /mall/:id/checkout
-This API use for remove car from parking slot
+This API use for remove car from parking slot.

 Example link : `localhost:3000/mall/1/checkout`

 Response